 The WisDOT/Bicycle Federation of America map of current Bicycling Conditions in Iowa County indicates County Roads and rates the conditions for bicycling.
 The WisDOT Planned State Highway Priority Corridors and Key Linkages map recommends further improvements to state and county roads.
 Part of the 40-mile Military Ridge State Trail runs through the Town of Dodgeville, along the former Chicago and North Western Railroad corridor.
 The limestone-surfaced trail is open to hikers, bicyclists, and wheelchair users in late spring, summer, and fall and snowmobilers and cross-country skiers in the winter.
 There are several observation platforms adjacent to the trail for viewing wetlands, wildlife, and other natural features.
 Bike Trails, in the Town of Dodgeville, were rated good or excellent by 55 percent of survey respondents.
 Of Town of Dodgeville survey respondents who expressed an opinion, 52 percent indicated that they agreed or strongly agreed that there should be more biking and walking lanes along public roadways.
 Plan Commission respondents indicated support for incorporating bike lanes with road improvements, as appropriate.
+Specifically, they identified Military Ridge Road and Survey Road (from Brue Road to USH 18).
 See Maps C.6 and C.7 at the end of this Section for more information.